Home Bio Publications Contact Blogs csUnit

 Curriculum Vitae

-Manager Engineering and Architecture at First Data Utilities.
-I'm responsible for a team of with about 20 software engineers as direct reports and an additional 20 professionals including performance engineers, usability experts, testers, and subject matter experts.
-The team also includes contractors and a small offshore group.
-The software engineering includes all aspects of the product lifecycle (SDLC), including requirements gathering, planning, design, implementation, performance engineering, user experience, integration, testing, release management, etc.
+Manager Engineering and Architecture at First Data Utilities (Now Hansen Technologies).
+I was responsible for a team of with about 20 software engineers as direct reports and an additional 20 professionals including performance engineers, usability experts, testers, and subject matter experts.
+The team also included contractors and a small offshore group.
+The software engineering included all aspects of the product lifecycle (SDLC) as well as requirements gathering, planning, design, implementation, performance engineering, user experience, integration, testing, release management, etc.

-The projects have a total budget of several million USD per year and are currently encompassing all ongoing product development for the company's flagship product Peace.
+The projects had a total budget of several million USD per year and included all ongoing product development for the company's flagship product Peace CIS.

-In this role I'm driving the improvement of architecture and design, technology, tools, and processes.
+In this role I was driving the improvement of architecture and design, technology, tools, and processes.
 Quality and productivity are continously improved through a large degree of automation and automated testing.

 Program Manager Technology Transformation at First Data Utilities.
 I was responsible for the implementation of the next generation product.
 The project is using a service oriented architecture (SOA) and is based on Java technologies, including Spring, Hibernate, JSF, Ajax, and web services interfaces.